sychus/CodeReviewMCP/README.md

 ```

 The script will:
-1. ✅ Validate prerequisites (Claude CLI and/or Gemini CLI)
+1. ✅ Validate prerequisites (Claude CLI, Gemini CLI, and/or Codex CLI)
 2. 🔄 Auto-detect which CLI(s) are installed
-3. ❓ Prompt you to select if both are present, or auto-select if only one is available
+3. ❓ Prompt you to select if multiple are present, or auto-select if only one is available
 4. 🔄 Generate automated review prompt with MCP instructions
 5. 🤖 Execute the selected CLI with GitHub MCP tools
 6. 📝 Post comprehensive review directly to the GitHub PR